fredfeng/CS292C/homework/hw2/README.md

 When you're testing your implementation, the equality functions for `int`, `string`, and `bool` are already defined in the OCaml standard library as `Int.equal`, `String.equal`, and `Bool.equal`, respectively.
 You can use them directly in your tests.
 List equality is also defined in the standard library as `List.equal`.

-In your PDF file, include the definition of your function, along with **three distinct, non-trivial test cases and their output** to show that your function work correctly.
+In your PDF file, include the definition of your function, along with **three distinct, non-trivial test cases and their output** to show that your function works correctly.